KartheekLade/kartheeklade.github.io/_posts/2021-02-03-CANBus-Introduction.md

 ---

 #### why do we need CANBus
-Cars are prior means of transportation, in older cars they had basic electrical wiring as time went on the demand for more features was increased to gain competitive advantage and also comply with new regulations, As we are literally and figuratively turning the corner into the era of the driver-less or autonomous car, hacking automobiles will become even more important and dangerous.
+Cars are prior means of transportation, in older cars they had basic electrical wiring as time went on the demand for more features was increased to gain competitive advantage and also comply with new regulations, As we are literally and figuratively turning the corner into the era of the driver less or autonomous car, hacking automobiles will become even more important and dangerous.

 The automobile industry uses many protocols in modernized vehicles with embedded systems and Electronic control units (ECU) which can communicate with each other using protocols like CAN.